ocairncross/hpc-docs/guides/conda-environment.md

 # Conda
 Conda is a Python environment and package manager.
-It supports isolated environments and enables you to manage dependencies for your Python projects.
-It provides a large set of precompiled binaries for applications such as Tensorflow, PyTorch, NumPy, Pandas, and many more.
+It supports isolated environments and allows you to manage dependencies for different Python projects without interfering with system-wide packages or each other.
+It also provides a large set of precompiled binaries for applications such as Tensorflow, PyTorch, NumPy, Pandas, and many more.

 ## Conda Channels
 Conda channels are repositories that host precompiled packages.